danielfan/Phycas/VC/readme.txt

-Last updated 27-July-2007 by Paul O. Lewis
+Last updated 15 Nov 2007 by Paul O. Lewis

 First, note that the *proper* way to build Phycas is using bjam from the directory containing the file Jamroot (i.e. the parent of this directory).
 There is really only one good reason